sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 As you could see, building for both web and mobile from a single project is fairly straight forward.
 You can either start with a fresh project (using ng new) or add mobile to an existing project (using ng add).
 There is also a simple naming convention to enable code splitting, which allows you to cover many scenarios.

 Go ahead and give it a try.
 It is really that simple.
-You are only one simple `ng add` or `ng new` away from the wonders of code sharing in Angular.
+You are only one simple `ng add` or `ng new` away from the wonders of code-sharing in Angular.

 I would love to hear from you, let me know what works for you, what doesn't and how things could be improved.
 Any constructive feedback is always welcome.